GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### Create an OAuth credential

-This process registers OpenId client with oxd which help you get tokens and authenticate the token.
+This process registers an OpenId client with oxd which help you get tokens and authenticate the token.
 The Plugin behaves as per selected mode.
 There are three modes.

 | Mode | DESCRIPTION |
 |----------------|-------------|